bdejene19/getTraded/README.md

 # GetTraded

-## Hi There! 👋🏼 CHeckout our Deployed app on heroku: https://get-traded.herokuapp.com/
+## Hi There! 👋🏼 Checkout our Deployed app on heroku: https://get-traded.herokuapp.com/

 ### Languages and Tools Used: